rapid7/dogwatch/README.md

 # DogWatch

-_A DSL to create DataDog monitors_
+_A DSL to create Datadog monitors_

-This gem is designed to provide a simple method for creating DataDog monitors in Ruby.
+This gem is designed to provide a simple method for creating Datadog monitors in Ruby.

 ## Installation
 Add this line to your application's Gemfile: